-That said, nursery schools are often used in addition to a nanny or Nanny Share so kids can receive a preschool curriculum, followed by focused attention from a professional caregiver at home.
+That said, nursery schools are also used in addition to a nanny or Nanny Share so kids can receive a preschool curriculum, followed by focused attention from a professional caregiver at home.
 In fact, nursery schools and nannies are best used together.

 Create a Nanny Share with someone from the preschool.

 Two families, one school, and one nanny.
-You both drop your kids off at nursery school in the morning and head to work.
+You both drop your kids off at a nursery school in the morning and head to work.
 Your co-hired nanny arrives at school in time for pickup, takes both kids back to one house, feeds them lunch, gives them a nap or structured quiet time, then plays games in the afternoon and preps dinner.
 The dream.

 Create a Nanny Share with someone who has a baby.

 Just because you share a nanny doesn’t mean your kids have to be the same age.
-In fact, there are many benefits to your child engaging with a younger child.
-The family with the baby will need the nanny 100% of the time, while you’ll need her for less (and will pay accordingly).
+In fact, there are many benefits to your child engaging with a younger and older child.
+The family with the baby will need the nanny 100% of the time, while you’ll need them for less (and will pay accordingly).
 Another advantage of the nanny needing to care for the baby all morning is that you have a backup plan if your preschool is closed or your child is sick and needs to stay home!

 Be specific in your post for a family and explain the set-up as best you can.
-It might be nice for the family with the baby to know that their child will have one-on-one attention for three hours a day, while they also get to enjoy a reduced rate for child care.
+It might be nice for the family with the baby to know that their child will have one-on-one attention for three hours a day, while they also get to enjoy a reduced rate for childcare.

 Create a Nanny Share with someone who has a school-aged child.